RussellGerhard/RussellGerhard/README.md

 - 👋 Hi, I’m @RussellGerhard
-- 👀 I’m interested in full stack web development!
+- 👀 I’m interested in C++
-- 🌱 I’m currently learning the MERN stack.
+- 🌱 I’m currently working on a blackjack simulator
 - 📫 You can reach me at russellgerhard1@gmail.com
-- The next things I want to learn about are, in no particular order:
-    - Redux
-    - nginx
-    - Jest (and more production testing methods in general)
-    - Golang

 <!---
 RussellGerhard/RussellGerhard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.